voeazul/middleware-b2b/docs/en-us/faq/readme.md

 You can obtain flight details using the Shopping API, check the documentation [Basic Flows](/docs/en-us/postman/README.md).

-## 7. How to perform authentication on the bus?
+## 7. How to perform authentication on the Middleware?

 You can perform authentication by first obtaining the token from the Authentication API.
 After obtaining the token, you can use it to authenticate through the User API.